pupilfirst/wd201-scripts/testing/README.md

 ### Why do we need testing?

 The most important reason to have a test suite is that people write software.
 And people make mistakes.
 These mistakes can be costly if not detected and fixed early.
-With tests, we have proof that the system works as we have intended.
+With tests, we have proof that the system works as we intended.

 ### Types of testing